 In typical Saturnian terms, it is a transactional affair – there is something pragmatic that we need to acquire, to come to realise, and then to judge whether we ever needed it at all

-So a relationship, an acquisition, investment, or enterprise is born of this moment.
+A serious relationship, acquisition, investment, or enterprise can be born or broken of this moment.

 A conjunction between these two planets introduces a relationship between two entities which forces us to slow down and experience the real worth of our personal value system, manifesting upon the linear plane of space and time we call ‘reality’.